tdeswaef/aquacroponr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AquaCropR is to …
+The goal of AquaCropR is to make aquaCrop simulations from within R as easy as possible.

 ## Installation